 Staying active at work doesn’t have to be difficult, but it does require you to be more intentional and create some new habits.
 Start with these suggestions and see if you can come up with some other creative ideas that work for you.

-If your money habits could use some New Year’s resolutions, too, explore your savings and Money Market options from Minster Bank.
+If your money habits could use some work, too, explore your savings and Money Market options from Minster Bank.